brian6484/CSKnowledge/Backend/ansi isolation.md

 ## read uncommited isolation
 This solves **lost update**.

-A transaction may not write to a row if a *uncommitted* transaction has already written to it (exclusive write locks)
+A transaction may not write to a row if a *uncommitted* transaction has already written to it (exclusive write locks).

+This is ALMOST never chosen because it is really unsafe.

 ## read committed isolation
 This solves unrepeatble reads and phantom reads.